-We’ve been calling on the government to protect people seeking asylum and refugees at risk due to the Coronavirus (Covid-19) pandemic.
-Whilst the Home Office has responded positively to some of our calls, we remain seriously concerned about the provisions in place for particular groups of people.
+We’ve been calling on the government to protect people seeking asylum and refugees at risk due to the coronavirus (COVID-19) pandemic.
+While the Home Office has responded positively to some of our calls, we remain seriously concerned about the provisions in place for particular groups of people.

 Here’s some of the key issues that we’ve been calling on the Home Office to address.
 Where temporary measures were put in place, we’re also seeking assurances that they be reviewed before removing them and returning to ‘business as usual’.